 Wayfinding helps you harness your autonomy to ensure that the things that make this career meaningful are a regular part of your workload.
 It gives you criteria you can use when making decisions, so you have some control over your workload and assignments.
 (Yes, despite changes in higher education policy and how institutions are managed, you still have considerable autonomy.)

-To help you decide, here’s some reasons past clients have used my Wayfinding service for:
+To help you decide, some examples of what past clients have used Wayfinding for:

 - Refocusing their research programme when demands to collaborate with others had taken them away from their core interests.